Ketamine and Psychedelic Assisted Therapy Services

 The exploration and experience of other possible states of consciousness can offer profound healing.
 We see positive shifts in outlook, mindset, self-talk, relationships with self and others, and as a result, the capacity for significant positive behavioral changes.
 Ketamine induces brain “plasticity” or changeability: neuronal growth that offers us cognitive flexibility.
 The possibility of new associations with our history, and expanded tolerance for processing distressing experiences and emotions gives us more resilience and means we can be open to more neutral and positive life experiences.

-Estimates for KAP are based on a standard session of rate of $600 for a 3 hour session.
+• Estimates for KAP are based on a standard session of rate of $600 for a 3 hour session.
+This includes 1 hour of preparation, and 2 hours of medicine work.

-For a course of 6, 3 hour dose session of KAP + 12 integration sessions, the cost would be $5,700.
+For a course of 6, 3-hour dose session of KAP + 12 integration sessions, the cost would be $5760.
 Payment is charged per session, so cost is spread over the duration of treatment, approximately 3 months.

 Contact me